Chart Color Schemes

 Baldivis - South hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Baldivis - South's median age is 32 years, which is younger than Greater Perth's average of 37 years and lower than the national average of 38 years.
-Compared to Greater Perth, Baldivis - South has a higher proportion of residents aged 5-14 (17.2%), but fewer residents aged 65-74 (5.6%).
-This concentration of 5-14 year-olds is above the national average of 12.2%.
-Post-2021 Census data shows that the 15 to 24 age group has increased from 12.3% to 14.3%, while the 25 to 34 cohort has decreased from 15.5% to 12.8%.
-The 5 to 14 age group has also dropped from 18.6% to 17.2%.
-Demographic modeling indicates that Baldivis - South's age profile will significantly change by 2041.
-The 45 to 54 cohort is projected to grow the most, increasing by 39% and adding 1,623 residents to reach a total of 5,745.
-Conversely, population declines are projected for the 5 to 14 and 35 to 44 age groups.
+Baldivis - South's median age is 32 years, which is materially younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Perth, Baldivis - South has a higher concentration of residents aged 5-14 (17.2%) but fewer residents aged 65-74 (5.6%).
+This concentration is well above the national average of 12.2%.
+Post-2021 Census data shows that the proportion of residents aged 15 to 24 has grown from 12.3% to 14.3%, while the proportion of residents aged 25 to 34 has declined from 15.5% to 12.8%.
+The proportion of residents aged 5 to 14 has also dropped from 18.6% to 17.2%.
+Demographic modeling suggests that Baldivis - South's age profile will evolve significantly by 2041, with the strongest projected growth in the 45 to 54 cohort (39%), adding 1,623 residents to reach a total of 5,745.
+Conversely, population declines are projected for the 5 to 14 and 35 to 44 cohorts.